sebleYA/the-game/CONTRIBUTING.md

 ## Code of Conduct

 Please respect the Game's purpose and design structure.
 The design structure is described below.
+Also, the following pages are **NOT** to be added by any contributors:

+* index.html
+* error.html
+* README.md
+* CODE_OF_CONDUCT.md
+* LICENSE
+* CONTRIBUTING.md

+If you are updating these pages for a class assignment or a group project be sure to commit the pages to the correct respository! **NOT** this repository!

 ### At the top of the structure will be: